Learn The Rook Moves For Chess

-You don't tend to see the rook feature much in the opening exchanges except for the special castling move.
-That manoeuvre is primarily to get the king away from danger but it also helps move a rook towards a central position on the back rank.
+You don't tend to see the Rook feature much in the opening exchanges except for the special castling move.
+That maneuver is primarily to get the King away from danger but it also helps move a Rook towards a central position on the back rank.

-We'll just take a look at where the rook starts the game and then move on to it's movements.
-It is worth appreciating the main attacking attributes that a rook brings to the table.
+We'll just take a look at where the Rook starts the game and then move on to his movements.
+It is worth appreciating the main attacking attributes that a Rook brings to the table.

-This makes the rook an extremely dangerous piece that can inflict a lot of damage on enemy forces.
-It is not a good idea to bring the rook into the battle in the opening moves.
-There is to much traffic on the board and the rook cannot be effective.
+This makes the Rook an extremely dangerous piece that can inflict a lot of damage on enemy forces.
+It is not a good idea to bring the Rook into the battle in the opening moves.
+There is too much traffic on the board and the Rook cannot be effective.

-One way to inflict damage on the enemy is to bring a rook to the seventh rank.
+One way to inflict damage on the enemy is if your Rook moves to the 7th rank.
 This is not always possible but it's a good plan if the opportunity arises.
 This can happen in the middlegame or even in an endgame with multiple pawns.

-Such a rook is often referred to as a pig.
-This is because it can then start taking out hopefully defenceless pawns on their starting blocks like a pig gorging swill from a feeding trough.
+Such a Rook is often referred to as a pig.
+This is because he can then start taking out hopefully defenseless pawns on their starting blocks like a pig gorging swill from a feeding trough.
 Two Rooks on the 7th

 If you can pick up some pawns like this it can have a major bearing on the outcome of the game.
 Pawns become so important in the endgame that every last one is crucial to the cause.

-So bottom line is the rooks move straight in any direction.
+So bottom line is the Rooks move straight in any direction.
 They have unlimited range and can move as far as there is no friendly piece blocking their path or enemy piece to be captured.
 Play through the demonstrations in the Rook tutorial